Using a network drive as a Time Machine backup drive

 Select Backup Disk

-Once you’ve done that you can close Terminal down and go to System Preferences and then onto Time Machine so you can configure the backup location.
+Once you have done that you can close Terminal down and go to System Preferences and then onto Time Machine so you can configure the backup location.
 Check the “backup automatically” checkbox, then hit “Select Backup Disk”, you should then see your share available to select;